angular-package/angular-package/packages/change-detection/README.md

 * Cannot add dynamically property.
 * Need to provide `ChangeDetectorRef` instance.
 * Need to add `ngOnInit()` and `ngAfterContentinit()` methods to work properly.
-* No `demo` at the moment.

 **Important!**
-* Live demo and inside folder will be available soon.
 * Set `ChangeDetectionStrategy` to `OnPush`.
 * Inject `ChangeDetectorRef` to component `constructor()`.
 * Implement `ngOnInit()` and `ngAfterContentInit()` methods.